intrinio/javascript-sdk/docs/SecurityApi.md

 var securityAPI = new intrinioSDK.SecurityApi();

-var identifier = "$$v2_ticker_default$$"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)
+var identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)

 var opts = {
-  'roc1': 10, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA1 'roc2': 15, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA2 'roc3': 15, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA2 'roc4': 20, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA3 'roc5': 30, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA4 'sma1': 10, // Number | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA1
+  'roc1': 10, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA1 'roc2': 15, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA2 'roc3': 20, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA3 'roc4': 30, // Number | The number of observations, per period, to calculate the rate-of-change for RCMA4 'sma1': 10, // Number | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA1
   'sma2': 10, // Number | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA2
   'sma3': 10, // Number | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA3